Icenium/icenium-cli/docs/man_pages/project/testing/build-android.md

 General | `$ appbuilder build android [--download] [--companion] [--certificate <Certificate ID>] [--save-to <File Path>] [--debug] [--release]`

 Builds the project for Android and produces an application package or a QR code for deployment.
-<% if(isConsole && isMobileWebsite) { %>
-WARNING: This command is not applicable to mobile website projects.
-To view the complete help for this command, run `$ appbuilder help build android`
-<% } %>
 <% if(isHtml) { %>You can choose which files from your project to exclude or include in your application package by maintaining an .abignore file.
 For more information about .abignore, see [abignore.md](https://github.com/Icenium/icenium-cli/blob/release/ABIGNORE.md).<% } %>
 <% if((isConsole && (isCordova || isNativeScript)) || isHtml) { %>
 ### Options